 The key focus here is to bring the benefits of insurance to more people by developing products and processes to make these benefits to customer’s problems who cannot normally buy high premium insurance.

-Microinsurance is growing and the model could be the next thing in countries like Indian where insurers offer low priced products to increase the ‘culture’ of buying insurance among youngsters.
+Microinsurance is growing and the model could be the next thing in countries like India where insurers offer low priced products to increase the ‘culture’ of buying insurance among youngsters.

 As they say, insurance is a product where everyone knows the price but only a few understand the value.
 This is because typically insurance is purchased because you MUST – such as car insurance or home insurance linked to loans.
-Where as most of the worlds assets and events are simply not covered and this bring much distress to people when the worst happens.
+Where as most of the worlds’ assets and events are simply not covered and this brings much distress to people when the worst happens.
 Insurance is meant to help people in their time of need.
-Microinsurance owing to its focus and use of technology can enable this.
+Microinsurance, owing to its focus and use of technology, can enable this.